coralie-sorbet/Enhancing-LLM-with-human-feedback/README.md

 The RLHF process integrates several key components to achieve this alignment:

-- **Initial Model**: A pre-trained language model serves as the starting point.
+- **Initial Model**: A pre-trained language model is the starting point.
 - **Reward Model**: Evaluates outputs based on human feedback to establish a training signal.
 - **Reinforcement Learning**: Fine-tunes the model using advanced techniques like **Proximal Policy Optimization (PPO)**.